trusona/trusona-wordpress-plugin/README.md

 #### If downloading from a mobile device:

 1. Download and install the Trusona WordPress plugin.
-Click Activate.
+Tap on `Activate`.

 1. On the top header, you will see the email address that you should enter when you register in the Trusona app.